Audio (via Pulseaudio) inside Container

 2. Add Pulseserver environment variable:

-export PULSE_SERVER=unix:/home/user/pulse-socket
+export PULSE_SERVER=unix:/home/username/pulse-socket

 3. See General Steps below.